where can I find ruby hosting

 I've used or had clients use all of them and they all come highly recommended.
 I personally use Slicehost with a backup server at Linode.
 Heroku is a good option but it's harder to setup for non-developers. http://demo.redmine.org is running on the free Heroku plan.

-RE: where can I find ruby hosting - Added by uzi cohen about 8 years ago
+RE: where can I find ruby hosting - Added by uzi cohen over 8 years ago

 Thanks man I installed redmine on vm machine & put it in my partner's home I used Bitnami's installer for the installation.

-RE: where can I find ruby hosting - Added by Shereef Bishay about 8 years ago
+RE: where can I find ruby hosting - Added by Shereef Bishay over 8 years ago

 I was happily using Heroku, until I pushed the redmine : 0.8.5 and got the error below.
 Looks like the engines plugin is attempting to initialize a directory, and heroku won't let it write to file.